 Another incredible seaside town, you’ll see the most incredible views of the Bay of Naples from Sorrento.
 A firm favorite vacation spot for English speakers, it presents an easy Mediterranean holiday atmosphere with a signature sense of Italian charm.
 With everything from a convenient multitude days trips on land or at sea to tranquil walks through the fruit groves throughout the town, there’s something for everyone in Sorrento.

 If you happen to be in Sorrento or close by, why not travel to the Amalfi Coast from there?
 See the incredible views along the coast as you travel to Positano and Amalfi and take it all of the stunning scenery that surrounds you upon your arrival.
 Travel by land and sea to ensure that you have a well-rounded experience on the Amalfi Coast.
 And the best part: polish off your day by trying some locally made mozzarella or a traditional limoncello.
 Intrigued?
 We bet!
-Click on over to book the Amalfi from Sorrento tour if you’re interested!

 One of the quieter towns on the Amalfi Coast, Minori is a relaxed fishing village with a resort-like feel.
 Also known as “the town of good taste”, it was the past center of pastry and pasta production for the Kingdom of Naples.
 Homes and gardens travel up the jagged hillside of the town, with a selection of citrus trees dispersed throughout.
 The Minori lemons are used in the creation of not only pastries, but also Limoncello, the liqueur that the town is famous for.
 A more affordable option on your Amalfi Coast journey, complete your stay by visiting during GustaMinori, the town’s annual food festival.